-ON THIS PAGE: You will read about the scientific research being done now to learn more about ASPS and cardiac sarcoma and how to treat them.
+ON THIS PAGE: You will read about the scientific research being done now to learn more about sarcoma and how to treat them.
 To see other pages, use the menu on the side of your screen.

 Targeted therapy.
 As described in the Treatment Options section, targeted therapy is a treatment that targets the tumor’s specific genes, proteins, or the tissue environment that contributes to tumor growth and survival.
-Clinical trials are currently focusing on the use of angiogenesis inhibitors, a type of targeted therapy that is focused on stopping angiogenesis, to treat ASPS.
-Currently two of these drugs are being tested for people with ASPS: cediranib and sunitinib (Sutent).
+Clinical trials led to the approval of one new targeted drug, pazopanib, and clinical trials of other drugs that work in different ways to starve tumors of their blood supply are underway.

 Immunotherapy.
-Immunotherapy (also called biologic therapy) is designed to boost the body’s natural defenses to fight the cancer.
+Immunotherapy, also called biologic therapy, is designed to boost the body’s existing defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
-Immunotherapy is being researched as a treatment option for ASPS.
+Immunotherapy is being researched as a treatment option for many types of sarcoma.
 Learn more about immunotherapy .